WHAT ARE YOU LOOKING FOR?

 - How to apply to the Early Start Experience

 To be eligible for the Early Start Experience, you must have already applied to the University of Lethbridge for the fall term.
-Then, complete the Open Studies Registration Form and in the section at the bottom, "I am registering in," select Early Start Experience.
+Then, complete the Open Studies Registration Form and in the section at the bottom, "I am registering in," select Early Start, and enter LBED 1500 under course subject and number.

 - What you will learn and do